sktime/community-org/community_council/AGENDA.md

    * action all: OSDC Europe contribution (consider opportunity)
       * involvement in presentation, blog post

 5. procedure standing agreement - decision making incl async input.
-For transition period, final modus part of gove design.
+For transition period, may be superseded by final gov design.
    * standard decision items?
 FK proposal: 5 working day rule ("async log in once a week") for input and votes, table in weekly meeting.
 Attendance not necessary, but description of what decision is.
    * urgent decision items?
 FK proposal: unilateral action, must report to council asap.
 Can result in motion to veto or penalize, CoC action.
 Semi-urgent: 3 working day rule, incremental vote.
 Possible motion to veto.